sroegner/hadoop-formula/README_HA.rst

 environment.
 Also note that at this point there is no (and probably never will be) support for migration from singlenode into HA mode.

-This extension can be mainly be useful in quickly setting up a functioning Hadoop HA environment for testing purposes.
+This extension can mainly be useful in quickly setting up a functioning Hadoop HA environment for testing purposes.

 New states:
 ===========